New coronavirus cases fall, experts disagree over whether peak is near

 Even if the epidemic ends soon, it has already taken a toll on China’s economy, with companies laying off workers and other firms needing loans running into billions of dollars to stay afloat.
 Supply chains for car manufacturers to smartphone makers have broken down.

-Taiwan’s Foxconn, a supplier to tech giant Apple hoped to resume half of its production in China by month-end, a source told Reuters.
+Taiwan’s Foxconn (2317.TW), a supplier to tech giant Apple (AAPL.O) hoped to resume half of its production in China by month-end, a source told Reuters.

 Any stimulus measures to boost the economy should not come at the expense of structural reforms and steps to address rapid credit growth, a senior International Monetary Fund official said.